supertriodo/Arena-Tracker/README.md

 * Get value info of enemy's hand.
 Cards sent back from the board, spare parts or the coin (among others).
 * Test enemy secrets.
 Watch the remaining posibilities while you make your moves.

+Arena Tracker is free and open source.
+Made by one person(me) in his spare time.

 My Hearthstone ID: triodo#2541 (EU region)

 If you like the app, donations are much appreciated.
 It allows me to spend more time developing Arena Tracker.